Anbarryprojects/fastapi-babel/README.md

 if __name__ == "__main__":
     babel.run_cli()
 ```
-- extract messages with following command
+1. Extract messages with following command

 `python3 babel.py extract -d/--dir {watch_dir}`

-**Notice: ** watch_dir can be your project directory or directory where you want to extract messages into that.
+**Notice: ** watch_dir is your project root directory, or where you want to extract the messages into that directory.

-- add your own langauge locale directory such as `fa` by following commands.
+2. add your own langauge locale directory, for instance `fa`.

 `python3 babel.py init -l fa`

-- go to ./lang/Fa/.po and add your translations.
+3. go to ./lang/Fa/.po and add your translations.

-- compile all locale directorties.
+4. compile all locale directorties.
 `python3 babel.py compile`

 ```python